-Labour and Employment Comparative Guide - - Portugal
+Labour and Employment Comparative Guide

 Significant importance is also being paid to the study of new forms of work, triggering a broad national debate on innovative working models, including a four-day week in different sectors and even a 35-hour maximum working week.

-During the COVID-19 pandemic, many employers implemented remote working.
+During the COVID-19 pandemic, many employers introduced remote working.
 As a result, hybrid working methods are now being implemented and studied.
 Further regulations are expected if this trend continues.

 We also expect more developments relating to disputes arising from the implementation of the EU Whistleblowing Directive, which was transposed by Law 93/2021.
 The regime requires the establishment of whistleblowing channels for employers with more than 50 employees.
 These employers must now adopt internal whistleblowing channels that are appropriate and proportionate to their area and scope of activity (resembling the risk management approach), which allow for the filing and processing of complaints, ensuring the completeness, integrity and confidentiality of the entire process.